Which site would you like to visit?

 Founded in 1906, Nervi is the oldest cantina in Gattinara.
 It has holdings in the appellation’s two greatest crus—Molsino and Valferana—as well as the top sites of Garavoglie and Cassace.

 Roberto came to know Nervi’s potential well before the purchase.
-Nervi was acquired by a group of Norwegian investors in 2001, and Robert’s friend and Barolo connoisseur, Erling Astrup, was the lead partner.
+Nervi was acquired by a group of Norwegian investors in 2001, and Roberto’s friend and Barolo connoisseur, Erling Astrup, was the lead partner.
 Through Erling, Roberto visited the estate often and came to be friendly with the winemaking team.

 When the group decided to sell the estate, Astrup wanted to see it in the hands of someone with a true appreciation of its history, tradition and potential.
 And so he gave Roberto the first opportunity to acquire it.

 With its hallowed vineyards, Roberto found the chance to own Nervi irresistible.
 It was as he told Monica Larner: “If you love Nebbiolo, that means you love all the areas where Nebbiolo grows.”